dotnet/csharplang/proposals/extensions.md

 ### Terminology

-We'll use "augments" for relationship to underlying type (comparable to "inherits" for relationship to base type).
+We'll use "extends" for relationship to underlying/extended type (comparable to "inherits" for relationship to base type).
 We'll use "inherits" for relationship to inherited/base extensions (comparable to "implements" for relationship to implemented interfaces).